-If you have any doubts about the spectacularity of this event, think that it is broadcast on national television, making it a very special moment for both New York citizens and tourists who choose this date to visit the city.
+If you have any doubts about the spectacularity of this event, think that it is broadcast on national television, making it a very special moment for both New Yorkers and tourists who choose this date to visit the city.

-Also, since you are passing through this area, you should know that Rockefeller Center offers many things to see and do at Christmas, so without a doubt, it should be at the top of the list.
+Also, since you are in the area, you should know that Rockefeller Center offers many things to see and do at Christmas, so it should definitely be at the top of the list.

 Where is it located...
 Rockefeller Center, in Midtown Manhattan.

 If you're wondering where the first Christmas tree was installed in the USA, the answer is Madison Square Park.
 In 1912, a Christmas tree was installed in this iconic location and this tradition has been maintained to this day.
 Thus, the Madison Square Park Christmas tree is one of the most popular in the city.